robinrendle/robinrendle.com/work/sentry-status.md

   </figure>
   <figure>
     <img src="/images/work/sentry-status/old-issues.webp" alt="A list of old issues in the Sentry app"/>
-    <figcaption>But larger engineering teams had to scroll through an endless list of old issues, just to get to the issues that were relevant to them.</figcaption>
+    <figcaption>But larger engineering teams had to scroll through an endless list of old issues, just to find more relevant issues.</figcaption>
   </figure>
   <figure>
     <img src="/images/work/sentry-status/ignore.webp" alt="A screenshot of all the Ignore actions available for an issue"/>